keithbuhler/dissertation-story/Dissertation Story.md

 Practical reasoning is not just a process of deciding what to do by running a calculus or a two-column ledger; it requires sensitivity to a range of reasons, both external to oneself (facts and states of affairs) and internal to one's own psychology (desires, fears) and physiology (weakness, hunger), etc. Success, if such be possible, would mean taking up the basic facts of one's biology, psychology, and social anthropology into a space of reasons, and the basic facts of the situation in which one finds oneself, weighing and ranking reasons for action, and acting.
 And, having considered the whole range of facts and reasons, the virtuous person then constructs a "pattern that, given the human situation, is likely to lead a good life."[@kekes1983wisdom 280]

 I do not mean to suggest that such evaluations are quick and easy.
 Evaluating someone's ability to practically reason is no easy task.
 For Smith to evaluate Jones requires Smith to practically reason *about* Jones' practical reasoning.
 Any errors Smith makes *while reasoning* about Jones are liable to result in misjudgments *about Jones*.
 Even worse, practical reason is self-referential or recursive.
 That is, practical reason is the capacity by which the practical reasoning animal reflects upon the proper or improper uses of practical reason itself.
-Smith to self-reflect -- for Smith to evalaute *Smith*'s own practical reasoning' -- requires Smith to *use* practical reasoning.
-Self-reflection is putting the microscope itself under the microscope.
+For Smith to self-reflect -- for Smith to evalaute *Smith*'s own practical reasoning' -- requires Smith to *use* practical reasoning.
+Self-reflection is putting the microscope itself under the microscope.^[I shall have much more to say about the labrynthine difficulties of practical reasoning in a later chapter.]

-I shall have much more to say about the labrynthine difficulties of practical reasoning in a later chapter.
-For now, I simply wish to underscore that, according to my hypothesis thus far, particular virtues enable the exemplification of our life form, and the excellence of practical reason enable us to pursue our ends *well*.
+According to my hypothesis thus far, particular virtues enable the exemplification of our life form, and the excellence of practical reason enable us to pursue our ends *well*.
 The practical, rational agents who consistently succeed at pursuing and achieving their ends would be models of virtue.

 ### Unity of Virtues

 A third clarification is that, while I have been suggesting that there is only one set of such traits and that there is only one type of mature, flourishing practical reasoner, I am aware that I have not yet argued for any unity.
 I would suggest that most kinds of misery are the same but there might be a million different types of human flourishing.
 Only a great novelist like Tolstoy could get away with saying something so stupid as that every unhappy family is different.
 Therapists and psychiatrists hear the same sad stories over and over again.
 But I do not insist on the point.

+### Conclusion

+# Virtue and Vice: Rational and Irrational Practice

+\setlength{\epigraphwidth}{.95\textwidth}
+\begin{epigraphs}
+\qitem{Men need virtues as bees need stings.}% {---\textsc{Peter Geach, \begin{em}The Virtues \end{em}.}}
+\centering
+\end{epigraphs}

+## Introduction: Virtue as the Human Norm

+The thesis of this chapter is that certain qualities are virtues and vices for creatures like us: rational practices and practical reasoning are excellent qualities of practical rational primates -- while irrational practices and practical irrationality are natural defects.

+I argue that virtues have (at least) eight common properties besides being by definition good for their possessor: namely, virtues are beneficial to all of the species (not just their possessor) and so break down the assume divide between altruistic or other-regarding virtues and egoistic or self-regarding virtues; virtues constitute excellent human *functioning*; they are especially beneficial in that they are corrective of tempting vices; virtues are not any positive traits such as those given by luck, nor are they necessarily even *acquired* at all -- rather, virtues are *acquirable*; some virtues are are excellences of "rational practicing"; others are excellences of practical reasoning about one's whole life; finally, virtues are excellences of "social reasoning" in that they enable the health and progress of societies and traditions.

+In section 3, I synthesize the views of Foot, McDowell, and MacIntyre discussed thus far and clarify their disagreements.
+In section 4 I address a few remaining objections to my account of virtue.

 ## Virtue and Vice